Vojtech Závodský

 Vojtech Závodský (25 October 1904 – 29 October 1977) was a Slovak football goalkeeper, football manager, ice hockey forward, ice hockey referee and sports administrator.
 He is remembered for starring Žilina in its early years and for managing Slovakia in its premier match against Germany.
-He was born in and died in Žilina.

 Football career

 As a student Závodský took part in the founding session of Slovak Football Association, which took place in Žilina on 9 August 1919.

 As a goalkeeper, he led ŠK Žilina to two Slovak league titles in 1928 and 1929.
 After his career, he served as a secretary for the club and worked towards developing the local football stadium.
 Due to his small posture, he was nicknamed Slovak Plánička.

 Slovakia vs Germany (1939)

 Závodský managed Slovakia in its debut international match on Sunday 27 August 1939 against Germany.
-The match in Bratislava resulted in a 2-0 Slovak victory, following goals by Ján Arpáš and Jozef Luknár.
+The match in Bratislava resulted in a 2–0 Slovak victory, following goals by Ján Arpáš and Jozef Luknár.
 He was assisted by his future successor Rudolf Hanák.